Prevent outgoing spam with DMARC

 Here are some things to keep in mind:

 - Your policy can be strict or relaxed.
-For example, eBay and PayPal publish a policy requiring all of their mail to be authenticated in order to appear in someone's inbox.
+For example, eBay and PayPal publish a policy requiring all of their messages to be authenticated in order to appear in someone's inbox.
 In accordance with their policy, Google rejects all messages from eBay or PayPal that aren’t authenticated.

 See the DMARC Overview for other considerations.
 See these related articles for additional details: